 A financial advisor can provide expertise when calculating or quantifying

-a couple’s or families long-term needs, from retirement to college
+a couple’s or family’s long-term needs, from retirement to

-savings, to asset allocation to trusts.
-It also provides information about
+college savings, to asset allocation to trusts.
+They also provide information

 Many times I help clients select from my team of financial experts.
-For
+Here’s

 Don’t go to the Yellow Pages or hire someone just because they live

 in your neighborhood.
 Interview a few advisors before you choose one.